 All interested stakeholders are invited to participate in the U.S. celebration of International Accreditation Day by submitting a paper of no more than 2,000 words that highlights the value of accreditation in the global marketplace.
 Papers will be judged by representatives from ANSI’s Conformity Assessment Policy Committee, International Conformity Assessment Committee, Accreditation Committee for Product Certifiers, Personnel Certification Accreditation Committee, and Certificate Accreditation Program Accreditation Committee.

-The best paper will be awarded a $1,000 prize and will be published-along with the second- and third-place papers-on the ANSI Web site, www.ansi.org.
-Entries should be sent to Elizabeth Austin, ANSI director of communications and public relations, at firstname.lastname@example.org or faxed to (212) 398-0023.
+The best paper will be awarded a $1,000 prize and will be published-along with the second- and third-place papers-on the ANSI Web site,www.ansi.org.
+Entries should be sent to Elizabeth Austin, ANSI director of communications and public relations, email@example.com faxed to (212) 398-0023.
 All papers must be received by April 24, 2009, to be considered.

 ANSI Launches Paper Competition for International Accreditation Day